fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 Run the editor and enter play mode, press `[A][D][Space]` buttons to check if everything works correctly - the player should move horizontally and be able to jump.
 You can jump to the boxes on the right and push them off the ledge.

-The movement is working, but the player does not change orientation, if we'll go to the left - it looks of (despite lack of animation), but if we'll move to the right - it looks like player moves backwards.
+The movement is working, but the player does not change orientation, if we'll go to the left - it looks ok (despite lack of animation), but if we'll move to the right - it looks like player moves backwards.
 Let's fix that by changing horizontal scaling of the player's sprite.
 Add following code at the end of the `if let ...` block of the code above: